physhpc/physhpc.github.io/submissions.md

 For each accepted contribution, at least one author must register for the conference and present their work in person.

 - A **talk** is 20 minutes, including 5 minutes of questions.
-- Authors can express a preference for a **poster** presentation by sending a message to the contact below on this page with the subject "*PHYSHPC 2024 poster preference*" and details such as title of the contribution and the author list.
+- Authors can express a preference for a **poster** presentation by sending a message to the contact below on this page with the subject "*PHYSHPC 2024 poster preference*" and details such as the title of the contribution and the author list.
 Depending on the requests, a poster session will be scheduled.

 ## Proceedings
 Accepted full papers will appear in a special volume of the Euro-Par 2024 LNCS proceedings.